Catalan

 "land of the Ganda" in the Luganda language.
 The

 Ganda are an ethnic group, their name possibly deriving from a Bantu word meaning "family".
-Uganda is a landlocked country in eastern Africa.
+Uganda is a landlocked country in East Africa.